GAIA-UNIL/G2S/DOCUMENTATION.md

 The default connection and heartbeat timeout is 30 seconds. `-TO` replaces it; `-noTO` cannot disable the finite browser timeout.
 A missing page, denied local-network request, wrong origin/session/nonce, browser error, or lost heartbeat returns an interface error rather than waiting indefinitely.
 A running simulation may exceed the timeout as long as the page continues its one-second control heartbeat.

-For production HTTPS hosting, replace the allowed origin with the exact `https://host[:port]` value and include `http://127.0.0.1:8129` in `connect-src`.
+For production HTTPS hosting, replace the allowed origin with the exact `https://host[:port]` value, include `http://127.0.0.1:8129` in `connect-src`, and configure the production host to return the same COOP/COEP headers as `browser/serve.py`.
 Retest the exact origin in both Chrome and Firefox because local-network permission policies are browser-controlled and may change.
 Do not add wildcard CORS or broaden the listener bind address.

 ## Generated Python build tree